When it comes to making delicious, tender greens, Swiss chard is one of my go-to’s.

 There are 12 varieties of Swiss chard, and each of them has colorful stems ranging from pure white to bright red and everything in between (pink, yellow, orange, etc.).

-If you’ve never cooked with it before and are looking for some ideas, here are 20 excellent places to start.
+If you’ve never cooked with it before and are looking for some ideas that bring a but of color to your plate.

-Fair warning: A lot of these recipes are for some version of sauteed chard.
+Fair warning: A lot of these Swiss chard recipes are for some version of sauteed chard.

 That’s the easiest, most convenient way to cook it, and you can do all kinds of things with it by adding other ingredients.